nhoizey/nicolas-hoizey.com/src/notes/2022/07/28/2/index.md

 tags: [photography, map, Google]
 ---

-Once [again]({% link_to "/billets/2022/01/25/" %}), I had a rough idea of the location where I took this photo 8 years ago, near the The Devil's Staircase in Scotland, but I couldn't remember precisely where:
+Once [again]({% link_to "/billets/2022/01/25/" %}), I had a rough idea of the location where I took this photo 8 years ago, near The Devil's Staircase in Scotland, but I couldn't remember precisely where:

 ![The photo in Lightroom](photo-lightrrom-scotland-landscape.jpg)